Platform comparison

 ARLOOPA Studio vs 8th Wall: Best Option After the Hosted Platform Retirement

-This comparison is unusually time-sensitive.
+This comparison has to be read through a migration lens, not through nostalgia for the old 8th Wall buying journey.
 8th Wall’s hosted platform access ended on February 28, 2026, and the project has moved toward 8thwall.org as an open-source and offline-oriented path.
 Hosted experiences stay live through February 28, 2027, but teams can no longer log in, create, edit, or export from the old platform.
-That changes the buying question completely.
-ARLOOPA Studio is not just being compared against 8th Wall’s old feature set.
-It is being compared against what 8th Wall now is for new or migrating teams in March 2026.
+That means the real question is no longer “which hosted WebAR SaaS is better?”
+The real question is whether your team needs an active no-code commercial platform now or is prepared to rebuild around a developer-led transition path.

 Comparison based on publicly available product pages and documentation reviewed on March 20, 2026.